krb5/krb5/doc/rst_source/krb_admins/admin_commands/ktutil.rst

 DESCRIPTION
 -----------

-The ktutil command invokes a subshell from which an administrator can read, write, or edit entries in a Kerberos V5 keytab or V4 srvtab file.
+The ktutil command invokes a command interface from which an administrator can read, write, or edit entries in a keytab or Kerberos V4 srvtab file.

 COMMANDS